avitko001c/HealthVerity/README.md

   - I was only able to deploy this using localstack and there are some things localstack cannot complete like an ALB or a complete ECR repository.
 If you want to deploy this in your *Development/Staging/Production* environment please update the `provider.tf` `backend.tf` and `data.tf` with your specifics.
-  - Since the exercise was only to deploy a single django app I opted to use *AWS Elastic Container Service* and have everything contained in its own application naming standard. *ECS* is cheaper then *EKS* and *EKS* wouldn't make sense for a single app if costs were an issue.
   - If this was one of many applications that were to be hosted then I would create a *AWS EKS cluster* and write the terraform code to deploy to the *Development/Staging/Prduction* cluster using the hashicorp kubernetes provider.
 Containers can then be managed with the kubectl command tool and container services can be more